Gnadenau, Kansas

 Gnadenau was a communal village of German-speaking Mennonite immigrants from Russia in Marion County, Kansas, United States.
 It is currently a ghost town that was located approximately 2 mi southeast of Hillsboro.
 No buildings remain at this former community site.
 The Gnadenau Cemetery still exists.

 History

 Early history

-For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
+For many millennia, the Great Plains of North America were inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1855, Marion County was established within the Kansas Territory, which included the land for modern day Gnadenau.

 In 1874, the German-speaking Mennonites of the Krimmer Mennonite Brethren of Annefeld near Simferopol, Crimea, Russia decided to relocate in the United States because Russia removed their exemption from military service.
 In August, the group arrived at the site and named it Gnadenau, meaning Meadow of Grace or Grace Meadow.
 Unlike the majority of Mennonites, this body adopted trine forward immersion as the mode of baptism.

 In 1879, the beginning of the demise of the village occurred when the Marion and McPherson Railway Company built a railway north of village and established the nearby town of Hillsboro.